makersacademy/shop-manager-challenge/orders_repository_recipe.md

   # Adds new order to list
   # order is an instance of the Order class
-  # items is an array of Item instances
+  # item_ids is an array of integers: the ids of the items to add
-  def create(order, items)
+  def create(order, item_ids)
     # Executes the SQL query:
     # INSERT INTO orders (id, customer_name, date_placed) VALUES ($1, $2, $3);
     # INSERT INTO items_orders (item_id, order_id) VALUES (...)